4 Best Practices for The Use of Animation in Education

 This doesn’t mean you have to animate everything.
 Rather than displaying the whole case study via animation, you can take a blended approach.
 You can use a snappy, short video as a break from texts or as an introduction to your lecture to capture attention.
 Once students have had a general idea of the case, you can go on with texts for more in-depth discussions.

 For instance, this video shows how it could work.
-You can use this short clip as an introduction to Business Management, as it talks about ways to improve efficiency in production.
+You can use this short clip as an introduction to Business Management, as it talks about ways to improve production efficiency.
 By applying story-telling techniques, the animation creates a relevant scenario where theories can be applied.
 In seeing and realizing how theories work in practice, students can better take in the knowledge.

 Moving on, we have flexible learning.
-Thanks to the internet and the smartphone, a lot of resources and ways of study are available to students nowadays.
+Thanks to the internet and the smartphone, a lot of resources and ways of studying are available to students nowadays.

-Considering this, the use of animation in education takes on another role.
-That is to say, it encourages students to learn whenever, and expand their learning experiences.
+Considering this, using animation for education takes on another role.
+That is to say, it encourages learners to learn whenever and expand their learning experiences.
 Firstly, short animated videos are perfect for revision for the following reasons:

 • Not a lot of attention is required, unlike reading pure texts